vercel/modelfusion/docs/blog/2024-01-13-local-chatbot-llamacpp-nextjs.md

 We will use several libraries to build our chatbot.
 Here is an overview of the libraries we will use:

 - **Vercel AI SDK**: The [Vercel AI SDK](https://github.com/vercel/ai) provides React hooks for creating chats (`useChat`) as well as streams that forward AI responses to the frontend (`StreamingTextResponse`).
 - **ModelFusion**: [ModelFusion](https://github.com/lgrammel/modelfusion) is a library for building multi-modal AI applications that I've been working on.
 It provides a `streamText` function that calls AI models and returns a streaming response.
-ModelFusion also contains an Ollama integration that we will use to access the OpenHermes 2.5 Mistral model.
+ModelFusion also contains a [Llama.cpp integration](https://modelfusion.dev/integration/model-provider/llamacpp) that we will use to access the OpenHermes 2.5 Mistral model.
 - **ModelFusion Vercel AI SDK Integration**: The [@modelfusion/vercel-ai](https://github.com/lgrammel/modelfusion/tree/main/packages/%40modelfusion-vercel-ai) integration provides a `ModelFusionTextStream` that adapts ModelFusion's text streaming to the Vercel AI SDK's streaming response.

 You can run the following command in the chatbot project directory to install all libraries: